Eddiesg666/mealex/API_TESTING_GUIDE.md

 npm run dev
 ```

-### Step 2: Login to Your App
+### Step 2: Login to the App
-- Go to your Mealex app (deployed or localhost)
+- Go to the Mealex app (deployed or localhost)
 - Login with your @u.northwestern.edu Google account
-- You should see your profile
+- Should see your profile

 ### Step 3: Open Browser Console
 - Press `F12` (Windows/Linux) or `Cmd+Option+I` (Mac)